 Global Clinical Immersion Experience Clinical Placements.
-The Office of Global and Community Health Initiatives facilitates global clinical immersion experiences with global partners for all levels of DUSON students.
-Local and international placements at established partner sites offer students unique opportunities to develop cross-cultural sensitivity while expanding their understanding about community needs and the roles and responsibilities of nurses while fulfilling some clinical residency and/or elective curriculum requirements.
-Program locations for international experiences may vary from year to year.
+The Office of Global and Community Health Initiatives facilitates global clinical immersion experiences.
+Through the global clinical immersion experiences, developed in collaboration with established partner sites, all levels of DUSON students have the opportunity to develop cross-cultural sensitivity while expanding their understanding about community needs and the roles and responsibilities of nurses while fulfilling some clinical residency and/or elective curriculum requirements.
+Program locations for global clinical immersion experiences vary from year to year.
 The cost of international clinical experiences is the responsibility of the student.
-Program fees range in price from \$2,500-\$4,500 and do not include out-of-pocket expenses (estimated \$150-\$500 depending upon site).
+Program fees range in price from \$2,750-\$4,500 and do not include out-of-pocket expenses (estimated \$150-\$500 depending upon site).
 More detailed information regarding student global clinical immersion experiences is available on the OGACHI web pages.
 The Office of Global and Community Health Initiatives supports students' experiences by assisting with the planning and execution of logistics associated with global clinical immersion experiences and other nonclinical experiences abroad.
 It also offers pre-departure orientation sessions to prepare students for the trips.